Jeremy-Gstein/C-Inspect/README.md

 To Do's:
 1. Remove Target Frame After Inspect Screen Opens.
-2. Fix Inspect Window From Closing If Player Holds Control Key Too Long.
+2. Added on 11/20/2022 ~~Fix Inspect Window From Closing If Player Holds Control Key Too Long.~~
+3. Remove need to target player.
+Only use control_key + mouseover